 So how do ensure that your apartment community has a positive online reputation?

-Cast your mind to back before apartment online reputation management became a thing.
+Cast your mind back before apartment online reputation management became a thing.
 Before review sites and social media, and even before the internet, apartment communities relied on word of mouth.
-If you offered a good value, treated residents well and gave them an enjoyable living experience, the word spread organically.
+If you offered a good value, treated residents well, and gave them an enjoyable living experience, the word spread organically.

 The same approach can be applied now — you build trust by being good to your customers and offering a great product.